Distinguished Professor Series

 From the beginning of his long career to the end, Frank Lloyd Wright fused his buildings to their settings with a unique sensitivity to natural forms.
 “Falling Water,” probably his most famous design, is but one of scores of examples.
 The lecture will analyze some of these to try to define this aspect of Wright’s genius.

 If you prefer to order by phone, please call (772) 231-0707 x136 to reserve your space today.

 VBMA Adult Public Programs Refund Policy

 All Sales Are Final; please review your reservations carefully before submitting.
-We are unable to offer refunds or exchanges beginning sixty (60) days before a scheduled program.
+We are unable to offer refunds or exchanges.
 However, the value of cancelled reservations may qualify as a tax-deductible donation; please notify the Museum at your earliest opportunity before the program date.
 Occasionally, programs are cancelled or postponed due to circumstances beyond the Museum’s control.
 When this occurs, you may elect to have your reservation honored for the rescheduled date or you may receive a refund if applicable.
 In some cases, the performance contract may set refund limitations.
 All refunds or exchanges are subject to a $10 non-refundable convenience fee.